Remember that this only makes sense after you've done it once... :)

 that if the primary disk fails, we can still boot.
 Essentially, we're making

 LILO redundant.
-Change /etc/lilo.sda so that the line reads 'boot=/dev/sda
+Change /etc/lilo.sda so that the line reads 'boot=/dev/sda' and change /etc/lilo.sdb

 Also, note the 'device=' line.
 That will be different depending on your machine.
 Run